dlt-hub/vibe-hub/tap_documentation/google_analytics_rest_api_source.md

 DEPENDENCIES = []
 ```

-This configuration guide provides the necessary parameters and structure to set up a dlt data pipeline for the Google Analytics Data API (GA4).
-Ensure that you replace placeholders with actual values and adjust configurations as needed based on your specific use case.
+This configuration guide provides the necessary parameters and structure to set up a dlt data pipeline for extracting data from the Google Analytics API using the `tap-google-analytics`.
+Ensure all credentials and configurations are correctly set to enable successful data extraction.

 ---
 *dlt REST API Source Configuration Guide*